SSDS-Croatia/SSDS-2018/Day-3/README.md

 In order to follow the presentations and perform the exercises the following software is required:

 	* Java JDK 8
-	* Clus.jar (standalone tool provided in the Git folder SSDS-2018/Day-3 or at http://source.ijs.si/ktclus/clus-public)
+	* Clus.jar (standalone tool provided in this folder or at http://source.ijs.si/ktclus/clus-public)